odk-x/docs/odkx-src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-digital-ocean/do-authentication.png
    :width: 600

-5. After the authetication is set up, you can choose to name the droplet; then scroll down and click the :guilabel:`Create Droplet` button.
+5. After the authentication is set up, you can choose to name the droplet; then scroll down and click the :guilabel:`Create Droplet` button.
 This might take a few minutes to set up.

 .. _sync-endpoint-setup-digital-ocean-dns: